MA Social Work / Course details

 - View full page

-Our course meets the requirements of the Professional Capabilities Framework (PCF) for social work practice in England, the Knowledge and Skills Statements for children, adult and mental health social workers, and the regulatory requirements of Social Work England.
+Our course meets the requirements of the Professional Capabilities Framework (PCF) for social work practice in England and the regulatory requirements of Social Work England, including the Standards of Education and Training and the Professional Standards.
+This course is approved by Social Work England.

 You will be eligible to apply to register as a qualified social worker with Social Work England upon completion of the course.
 Our generic qualification enables you to work in all areas of social work practice.